kilowatt-/110-lab-roster-generator/README.md

 This Lab Roster Generator, unfortunately, does not:

 - Automatically download the CSV file.
 You'll have to download that yourself, and tell the program where it is.
 - Upload the grades to Canvas.
 You'll still have to do that yourself.
-I don't think there is a way around this without risking overriding other TAs grades, but I might be wrong.
+I don't think there is a way around this without risking overriding other grades, but I might be wrong.

-I'd love to try and get these things working once I have the time, but my resources are limited especially because I no longer
+I'd love to try and get these things working once I have the time, but my resources are limited especially because I no longer TA 110.
-TA 110.

 ### Something doesn't work.
 Help!
 Please open an issue describing your problem and I'll see what I can do to help.
 Lab formats may change (grading schemes, etc),